COSC-499-W2025/capstone-project-team-2/docs/logs/personal_logs/Immanuel_Wiessler_Personal.md

 The `document_generator_menu.py` module serves as the CLI interface layer that delegates to the underlying `RenderCVDocument` service, ensuring separation of concerns between UI and business logic.

 Looking ahead to next week, I plan to prepare for peer heuristics testing and continue addressing any critical bugs discovered during the demo preparation.
 I will also be planning/creating meeting agendas to help us stay focused and on track.

+To end this Reflection I also worked on two PR reviews one being [C# analysis #327](https://github.com/COSC-499-W2025/capstone-project-team-2/pull/327) and [Added API endpoint for POST /privacy-consent and GET /skills #322](https://github.com/COSC-499-W2025/capstone-project-team-2/pull/322) add recommed some changes and recommedations